slowmoVideo/slowmoVideo/README.md

 docker build . -name sv-appimage-builder cd ..

-# Run the container.
+# Run the container to build slowmoVideo from the current directory.
+#
-# By default, this will build the AppImage and copy it to /__build.
+# This will build the AppImage and copy it to /__build.
-# With the volume mount, the AppImage will be copied to the host.
+# With the volume mount, the AppImage will be available on the host.
-mkdir sv-appimage
+mkdir appimage
-docker run -it --rm -v $(pwd)/sv-appimage:/__build sv-appimage-builder
+docker run -it --rm -v $(pwd):/slowmoVideo -v $(pwd)/appimage:/__build sv-appimage-builder
 ```

 If you want to compile a different version, run the steps manually inside the